 The merits and legal implications of CSS3’s proposed @font-face are being hotly debated, which means the proposal is going nowhere fast.
 Unfortunately, this also means we won’t have native browser support for a wider set of fonts anytime soon.
 In the meantime our sites (and e-learning courses) will continue to use the same old ho-hum fonts.

 Are there any other options?
 The answer is yes, but none of them are perfect.
 The most common (and cross-browser) solution is to use what’s referred to as the image-replacement technique; the basic idea is to use a program like Photoshop to create an image containing your text in a nice font, then display the image instead of the original HTML text.
 Since this requires making a custom image for every line of text, it’s generally only used for headings.
 Chris Coyier wrote a nice article on the topic about a year ago, and rounded up the most popular techniques at the time.

 More recently, there have been interesting attempts at using SVG, canvas, and VML to draw fonts dynamically.
-One early implementation of this was typeface.js, which appeared to be a great idea but was difficult to use.
+One early implementation of this was typeface.js [link no longer available], which appeared to be a great idea but was difficult to use.
 More recently, Cufon has been getting a lot of buzz.
-I think it’s very nice and is easy to use, but it also has a few drawbacks, namely what happens if CSS is disabled in the browser:
+I think it’s very nice and is easy to use, but it also has a few drawbacks, namely what happens if CSS is disabled in the browser.